Democratic debate 2019: Schedule, candidates and what to know ahead of first night

 RELATED: Who's running in 2020?
 See which 20 candidates made it into the first Democratic debates

-Asked whether she felt the pressure of effectively being the front-runner during the first debate, Warren shrugged off her center-stage position.
+Democrats are unified in their deep desire to beat Trump but divided on what kind of candidate is best positioned to do so.

-"This is just a chance to be able to talk to people all across this country about how this government works better and better and better for a thinner and thinner slice at the top, and it's just not working for the rest of America, she told reporters after her Tuesday rally in Miami.
-"2020's our chance to change that.""
+On one side: candidates like Warren who are demanding dramatic change that includes embracing liberal policy priorities like free universal health care, debt-free college, a forgiving immigration policy and higher taxes on the rich.
+On the other: pragmatic-minded Democrats like Biden - and little-known former Maryland Rep. John Delaney - who are calling for modest policy solutions that could ultimately attract bipartisan support.

-Beyond Warren, the candidates who will debate on Wednesday are Sens.
-Cory Booker of New Jersey and Amy Klobuchar of Minnesota, Reps.
-Tulsi Gabbard of Hawaii and Tim Ryan of Ohio and former Reps.
-Beto O'Rourke of Texas and John Delaney of Maryland, along with Washington Gov. Jay Inslee, New York Mayor Bill de Blasio and ex-Obama housing secretary Julián Castro.
+Beyond Warren, Klobuchar and Delaney, Wednesday's slate featured Sen. Cory Booker of New Jersey, Reps.
+Tulsi Gabbard of Hawaii and Tim Ryan of Ohio and former Rep. Beto O'Rourke of Texas, along with Washington Gov. Jay Inslee, New York Mayor Bill de Blasio and ex-Obama Housing Secretary Julián Castro.

-One split that could emerge Wednesday centers on "Medicare for All," the single-payer health plan introduced by Sanders and supported by Warren and others.
-But some candidates are not fully on board, preferring more incremental reforms.
-Delaney has been especially vocal in his criticism.
+Trump himself will be in the air traveling to Japan for a round of trade talks as Democrats face the nation for the first time in the 2020 campaign.

 The debate will unfold as many Democratic voters are just beginning to tune in.